 Applying for a Settlement Permit With an EU Blue Card in Germany

 If you have worked in Germany for more than 33 months in Germany with an EU Blue Card, then you can apply for an unlimited settlement permit.
+If you need advice on the process, you can contact Schlun & Elseven Rechtsanwälte.
 You should still meet the following requirements:

-- Prove you have made obligatory contributions in this period or show other proof of expenditure to obtain an entitlement to insurance benefits which are comparable to those from statutory pensions insurance.
+- Prove you have made obligatory contributions in this period or show other proof of expenditure to obtain entitlement to insurance benefits that are comparable to those from statutory pensions insurance.

 - Meet the other prerequisites for issuing a settlement permit.

-Note that you will be able to get a settlement permit quicker if you show proof you have an adequate knowledge of German language (level B1).
+Note that you will be able to get a settlement permit quicker if you show proof you have adequate knowledge of the German language (level B1).

 What If I Lose My Job?